krau/konatagger/README.md

 Clone the repository.

+Download the model weights from [JoyTag Hugging Face](https://huggingface.co/fancyfeast/joytag/tree/main) and save it to `model/`.

 Create a virtual environment and install the dependencies.

 > If your machine does not have GPU, you can install the CPU version by option: --index-url https://download.pytorch.org/whl/cpu